Mellanox/network-operator/README.md

 Can be found at: `example/crs/mellanox.com_v1alpha1_hostdevicenetwork_cr.yaml`

 ### IPoIBNetwork CRD
-This CRD defines a IPoIBNetwork secondary network.
+This CRD defines an IPoIBNetwork secondary network.
 It is translated by the Operator to a `NetworkAttachmentDefinition` instance as defined in [k8snetworkplumbingwg/multi-net-spec](https://github.com/k8snetworkplumbingwg/multi-net-spec).

 #### IPoIBNetwork spec:
 HostDeviceNetwork CRD Spec includes the following fields: